fbonds/illadvised/PROJECT_SUMMARY.md

 This is a **complete, production-ready iOS application** written in Swift for documenting your iPhone's final moments as you intentionally destroy it.
 Record from dual cameras with real-time sensor data overlays (GPS, altitude, speed, g-forces, orientation) as you throw it, drop it, launch it, or otherwise creatively destroy your old phone.
 Stream it live to social media or save locally (if the device survives long enough).

+**Social Consciousness Component:** The app includes a first-launch screen that acknowledges the privilege of destroying expensive devices and encourages donations to digital equity charities.
+This is commentary on first-world consumption, not just entertainment.
+The app is completely free with no monetization.

 #### ✅ Completed Features

 1. **Camera System**